 That’s also why this part of the city is rather special.

-When you walk around the Bazaar Quarter, in addition to numerous shops, coffee shops and restaurants, there are also historical buildings like the Hisar Mosque.
+When you walk around the Bazaar Quarter, in addition to numerous shops, coffee shops and restaurants, there are also historic buildings like the Hisar Mosque.

 This mosque is from 1598, built right at the end of the 16th century and it is the oldest Ottoman building that I found in that area.